JankeeMunkey/nist-py-rss-parser/README.md

 When the script runs, it will deposit the urls in the viewed_urls.txt file to keep track of NIST RSS feed results previously obtained.
 Feel free to clean this file out if the output seems lacking.

-The reccomendation is to use something like cron to run this every 8 days as this is the frequency the feed is updated.
+The recommendation is to use something like cron to run this every 8 days as this is the frequency the feed is updated.